UX Design: How Video Content Can Enhance User Experience

 Showcase (showreel) video: that’s another type of video coming from the movie industry.
 It’s a video showcasing a set of previous works by a person or company.
 This one is usually quite long, about 2-3 minutes, and is often used as an impressive addition to the portfolio of people representing various creative spheres like design, animation, filmmaking, acting, modeling, marketing, and the like.

-Video testimonial: these videos share the feedback from buyers and users, show them describing their experience with the brand, product, or company, this way sharing the signs of trust and loyalty and contributing to positive brand image and reputation.
+Video testimonials: These videos feature feedback from buyers and users, with them describing their experience with the brand, product, or company.
+This way, they show signs of trust and loyalty and contribute to a positive brand image and reputation.

-Background video: this kind of video is used as a part of website design when the background of a page is chosen not to be static.
+Background video: This type of video is used in website design when the page background is not static.
 As technical improvements in web development don’t stop, video backgrounds and any other kind of video integration into web pages aren’t seen as a great challenge anymore.
 So, web designers often turn to full-screen videos as a way to capture people’s attention, create the needed atmosphere, and give an instant glance at the product or service.

 Background videos on the landing page promoting the mindfulness application.

-Product video: these pieces of video are widely used as a part of the e-commerce user experience, in particular on product pages and landing pages, to give details about the product’s features and advantages, and inform customers about the problem-solving potential of the product.
+Product videos: These videos are widely used as part of the e-commerce user experience, in particular on product pages and landing pages, to give details about the product’s features and advantages and inform customers about its problem-solving potential.

-Hero section video: that’s another kind of web page video that is used as a part of the hero section, which is the above-the-fold part of the web page, often the home page, that includes a prominent and attractive piece of content, be it an image, video, text, slider or other elements.
-Choosing a video for the hero section, designers often breathe life into it, make it dynamic and strengthen its emotional appeal.
+Hero section video: This is another kind of web page video used in the hero section, which is the above-the-fold part of the web page, often the home page, that includes a prominent and attractive piece of content, be it an image, video, text, slider, or other elements.
+When choosing a video for the hero section, designers often breathe life into it, make it dynamic, and strengthen its emotional appeal.

 Hero video for PointZero25 event agency website